Introduction

 Steps to Create an Effective Organizational Chart

-Creating an effective organizational chart requires following a structured process that ensures accuracy and clarity in representing the company’s organizational structure.
+Creating an effective business organizational chart requires following a structured process that ensures accuracy and clarity in representing the company’s organizational structure.
 Below, we detail the essential steps to create an effective organizational chart:

 Identification of Roles and Departments